bazelbuild/bazel-blog/_posts/2019-02-01-dynamic-spawn-scheduler.md

 iOS | Mac Pro 2013, 6-core | 39s | 414s ↑ | 36s ≈
 iOS | MacBook Pro 2015, 4-core | 39s | 450s ↑ | 36s ≈

-As you can see, the remote-only configuration gave us slightly better results than the local-only configuration for clean builds, but the remote-only configuration became unacceptably slow for incremental builds.
-As expected, though, dynamic execution wins heads-down in all cases: clean builds are many times faster than they are with local or remote execution alone, and incremental builds are essentially the same.
+As you can see, the remote-only configuration gave us better results than the local-only configuration for clean builds, but the remote-only configuration became unacceptably slow for incremental builds.
+As expected, though, dynamic execution won heads-down in all cases: clean builds were many times faster than they are with local or remote execution alone, and incremental builds were essentially the same.

-We expect the speedup to be more prominent as builds get larger, as seen in the difference between the iOS and Android builds.

-## Future work and credits
+## Caveats and future work

+There still are some problems to be resolved, of course, and is why this feature is still **experimental**.

+The major one is that *using this feature can lead to correctness issues unless you can guarantee that the local build environment matches the remote one* (if you cannot do this, avoid using this feature).

-There still are some problems to be resolved, of course.
-The major one is that local workers do not support cancellations ([#614](https://github.com/bazelbuild/bazel/issues/614])), and this can result in a high build timing variance depending on how the actions are scheduled.
-Other minor issues include: an artificial delay before running actions locally ([#7327](https://github.com/bazelbuild/bazel/issues/7327)) and making sure remote caches are populated even when we cancel actions ([#7328](https://github.com/bazelbuild/bazel/issues/7328)).
+Minor issues include the fact that local workers do not support cancellations ([#614](https://github.com/bazelbuild/bazel/issues/614])); high build timing variance depending on how the actions are scheduled; an artificial delay before running actions locally ([#7327](https://github.com/bazelbuild/bazel/issues/7327)); and making sure remote caches are populated even when we cancel actions ([#7328](https://github.com/bazelbuild/bazel/issues/7328)).

+## Credits

 As a historical note, [@philwo](https://github.com/philwo/) originally implemented the dynamic spawn scheduler as a Google-internal module.
 The reason was simplicity because the code needed to directly interact with the Forge module. [@jin](https://github.com/jin/) later worked on generalizing the code to support both Forge and RBE and is who brought you this feature in Bazel 0.21.
 I, [@jmmv](https://julio.meroh.net/), am only the messenger and a performance tester.

 Please give this a try and [let us know](https://groups.google.com/forum/#!forum/bazel-discuss) how it goes!

+**EDIT (2019-02-05):** This post was updated to make it clear that most measurements were made against Google's internal remote execution system, that any numbers are not representative of average builds using RBE, and that the dynamic spawn scheduler is an experimental feature at this point.